maciewar/sandbox-example/README.md

 f = open('/etc/passwd')
 userdetails = f.read()
 ```
 ### Step 5
 java.security.AccessControlException is thrown.
 Testerka catches exception and punishes PythonInterpreter.

 ### Step 6
+Testerka captures standard output of the Python script and prints everything on the System.out

+### Step 7
 Testerka moves script back to its original path.

 ## Result of the experiment